JACGWD/First-Semester-Global-Project/design-considerations.md

 ## Visual design rules you can safely follow every time

-Once you have built your pages and validated their code, then done a first pass of styling the pages, read [[this web page](https://anthonyhobday.com/sideprojects/saferules/)](https://anthonyhobday.com/sideprojects/saferules/) to see how you can add some extra visual finesse to your pages.
+Once you have built your pages and validated their code, then done a first pass of styling the pages, read [(https://anthonyhobday.com/sideprojects/saferules/)](https://anthonyhobday.com/sideprojects/saferules/) to see how you can add some extra visual finesse to your pages.